Innovation at the heart of our business

-The CLOCHETE project focuses on Behavior Characterization and Tracking of Sheep and Goats using Embedded Technologies.
-Two axes are investigated, namely the assistance to herd management and the valorisation of pastoral areas.
+The CLOCHETE project is interested in the characterization of the behaviour and location of sheep and goats using Embedded Technologies.
+Two areas are being investigated, namely aid for herding and the development of pastoral areas

-Co-built with technology partners and business partners, it is about designing a tool to facilitate and optimize the work of breeders.
+Co-built with technological and business partners, it is a question of designing a tool to facilitate and optimize the work of farmers.

-Different themes are treated, especially for the location of animals, the creation of alerts in case of abnormal behavior or when they leave their authorized territory.
+Different themes are dealt with, in particular for the location of animals, the generation of alerts in the event of abnormal behaviour or in the event of leaving their authorised territory.

 NEW TECHNOLOGIES FOR PASTORAL ZONES

-However, these farms are subject to ever-increasing "work" limitations, increased predation, and even more frequent climatic hazards.
+However, these farms are subject to increasingly heavy "work" constraints, increased predation, or increasingly frequent climatic hazards.